ibanknatoPrad/emuDownloadCenter-wiki/Emulator-zboy.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_zBoy is a Nintendo Game Boy emulator.
-Screenshot from Author's Website._
+_zBoy is a Nintendo Game Boy emulator._

 :link: [**Emulator website**](http://zboy.sourceforge.net/)
 ***